Wenceslao Figuereo: Later career

 He was a follower of José María Cabral, who, being president of the Republic, appointed him governor of Azua.
 For personal reasons, he joined the Red Party, under Buenaventura Báez.
 In 1876, Cesáreo Guillermo, in charge of the Executive Branch, appointed him Minister of the Interior and Police.
 Later, in his desire to stay at the top, he joined the liberal party, fighting alongside Ulises Heureaux against Guillermo, who had spoken out in Azua in 1885.

 The following year, on the occasion of the revolution of Casimiro de Moya, who had taken up arms against Heureaux for the electoral fraud that took the Presidency from him, he fought for him in the south, so, after the rebellion was defeated and he was promoted Heureaux to power, was rewarded with the same ministry and then with the Vice Presidency.
 During the tyranny of his boss, he protected many young people from the capital.

 With Lilís dead, he rejected an offer of money and weapons made to him by Santo Domingo Improvement in exchange for recognizing his large account.
 On March 23, 1903, when a coup d'état took place against the Government of Horacio Vásquez, Figuereo took charge of the assault on the Government.

 Final years and death

 Figuereo was married to María Isabel Balbina Juanes Sánchez, who became the country's first lady at the age of 64.
 She remains the oldest woman to become first lady in the Dominican Republic's history.

 In 1900 he exiled to Madrid, Spain.

 In a combat that occurred in the town of Guerra, he was mortally wounded in 1910, in Santo Domingo, Dominican Republic.
-He would succumb to his injury before finally passing away that same year at age 76.
+He would succumb to his injury before finally dying that same year at age 76.